Theory of quantum comb enhanced interferometry

-To further enhance the performance of dual-comb interferometry, quantum engineering of the combs is necessary.
-Ref.~\cite{shi2023entanglement} proposes to engineer the sideband two-mode squeezing around each comb line to suppress the shot noise and enhance the signal-to-noise ratio (SNR) for balanced heterodyne detection.
-However, the quantum comb structure requires an offset of the squeezing lines and comb lines, creating a challenge in experiments.
-Ref.~\cite{herman2024squeezed} avoids the need of the frequency offset with a division receiver, and experimentally demonstrates squeezing enhancement in the weak local oscillator (LO) limit.
-Ref.~\cite{hariri2024entangled} designs a cross-comb-line entanglement structure and experimentally demonstrates quantum advantages for balanced heterodyne detection.
-Despite the promising experimental progress, a unified theory to model and analyze the experiments and benchmark the quantum advantage is missing.
+Frequency combs~\cite{hansch2006,hall2006} refer to the state of light with a spectrum consisting of a comb of equally-spaced discrete lines.
+Dual-comb interferometry, which interferes two frequency combs with slightly different comb line frequency spacings, has emerged to provide the state-of-the-art performance in \QZ{various applications}~\cite{Picque2019, Coddington:16, Fortier2019,Martin-Mateos_imagingOptica, Vicentini2021,Coddington2009RapidAP, kippenberg_ranging2011, Lukashchuk2022, Muh_ranging2018, Caldwell2022}. \QZ{Continuous efforts have pushed dual-comb interferometry systems} close to the \QZ{quantum shot noise limit.} To further enhance \QZ{its} signal-to-noise ratio (SNR), \hw{there have been extensive efforts, e.g. frequency averaging~\cite{walsh2023unlocking} and frequency multiplexing~\cite{newbury2010sensitivity}, whereas} quantum engineering of the combs is necessary \hw{to break the fundamental limit}.
+Ref.~\cite{shi2023entanglement} proposes the \QZ{intra-comb-line} two-mode squeezing \QZ{centered slightly off from} each comb line for heterodyne detection.
+Ref.~\cite{herman2024squeezed} avoids the need of the frequency offset with a division receiver, and experimentally demonstrates squeezing \QZ{effects} in the weak local oscillator (LO) limit.
+Ref.~\cite{hariri2025entangled} designs a cross-comb-line entanglement structure and experimentally demonstrates quantum advantages for heterodyne detection \QZ{under a low sample power constraint}.
+Despite the progress, a unified theory \QZ{model to} benchmark quantum advantage is missing.